fernandodelrio/SwiftColorGen/README.md

 # The solution

 **SwiftColorGen** reads all storyboard files to find common **sRGB colors**, it creates them in a **.xcassets** folder and refer them in the storyboard.
 Then, it creates an **UIColor extension** allowing to access the same colors programatically.
-It automatically puts a name to the colors it found.
+It automatically puts a name to the colors found.
 The name will be the closest webcolor name, measuring the color distance between them.
 But, the user still can rename the colors and it will keep the storyboards updated.

 **Currently, the tool only supports the sRGB color space, so remember to select it in the storyboard, when selecting a color and also in the Assets catalog or it may not work properly.**